-A Means & Method Plan is required by City of Beverly Hills whenever construction work will significantly impact tenants.
-The purpose of the plan is to inform tenants about the work and to protect tenants from construction impacts.
-The Plan must be approved by the rent stabilization office before the property owner can obtain the necessary permit.
-But the Means & Method Plan process works better in theory than practice.
+A Means & Method Plan is required by City of Beverly Hills whenever construction work will significantly affect tenants.
+The purpose of the plan is to inform tenants about the nature and duration of the work, and to mitigate construction impacts where possible.
+The Plan is required before the property owner can obtain the necessary permit and it is reviewed by the rent stabilization office.
+Sometimes the process works better in theory than in practice.
 Let us explain!

 What is a Means & Method Plan?